DivineDominion/TermQuickRPG/README.md

     $ termquickrpg

+### Ubuntu Installation Troubleshooting

+On a fresh Ubuntu you'll probably need:

+    sudo apt install git ruby ruby-dev ruby-bundler build-essential libncurses-dev

+Then you should be able to run the ruby scripts at all.

 ## Local testing

 To run the built-in game from this directory without installation, install dependencies and run `exe/termquickrpg`: